 The Hub | One-on-One Meetings

-To set up a meeting please email Senior Editor Priya Nelson at Priya_Nelson@press.princeton.edu.
+To set up a meeting please email Cecelia Cancellaro at cecelia.cancellaro@

 ⇒ Yale University Press

-I am a Senior Editor at Yale University Press, where I acquire books in history.
-My goal as an editor is to bring the best historical scholarship to a broad reading public, and to help historians inform the public conversation about the things that matter.
+I am a Senior Editor at Yale University Press, where I acquire books in American and Atlantic history.
+My goal as an editor is to bring the best historical scholarship to a broad reading public, and to help historians inform the scholarly and public conversations about the things that matter.
 I am interested in all periods and subfields of American history.
 If you would like to arrange to meet during the OAH meeting, please contact me at email@example.com with a query or proposal describing your book.